rhdh-pai-qe/rhdh-deployment/README.md

 Select which project to deploy into by editing `RHDH_NAMESPACE` env variable, or use the default `rhdh-ns`. **!!Note that this namespace will be wiped before deploying the resources!!**

 Run the `apply.sh` file in your shell.

+### Keycloak as auth provider

+Make sure you have a properly set up instance of keycloak with a realm and a client running.

+The following variables in the env file are tied to keycloak setup and can be left empty if keycloak is not being used:
+ - `KEYCLOAK_CLIENT_ID` name of the client, get this from your keycloak admin console
+ - `KEYCLOAK_CLIENT_SECRET` get this from the client details => credentials in keycloak console
+ - `KEYCLOAK_BASE_URL` URL to `https://<your-keycloak-route>/auth`
+ - `KEYCLOAK_METADATA_URL` equals to `${KEYCLOAK_BASE_URL}/realms/${KEYCLOAK_REALM}`
+ - `KEYCLOAK_REALM` name of the realm, get in your keycloak admin console
+ - `BACKEND_SECRET` session secret for RHDH, set as desired

+Running `apply.sh --keycloak` will deploy RHDH with keycloak auth config.